dwshadle/florence-price-catalog/_texts/price-songs_to_the_dark_virgin.md

     * OCLC: <a href="https://www.worldcat.org/title/902815587" target="_blank">902815587</a>

 ## Recordings
--
+- Under Construction

 ## Thematic Incipits
 - In Progress

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
+2. Durrant, Elizabeth. "<a href="https://digital.library.unt.edu/ark:/67531/metadc1833455/" target="_blank">Chicago Renaissance Women: Black Feminism in the Careers and Songs of Florence Price and Margaret Bonds.</a>" MA thesis, University of North Texas, 2021.
+3. Green, Mildred Denby. <a href="https://www.worldcat.org/title/black-women-composers-a-genesis/oclc/7248595" target="_blank">*Black Women Composers: A Genesis.*</a> Boston: Twayne Publishers, 1983.
+(Based on the author's <a href="https://shareok.org/handle/11244/4095" target="_blank">dissertation</a>.)
+4. Hsieh, Meng-Chieh (Mavis). "<a href="https://www.proquest.com/docview/2444639939" target="_blank">A Stylistic and Comparative Analysis of Selected Art Songs by Florence Price and Margaret Bonds.</a>" DMA diss., University of Hartford, 2019.
+5. Mashego, Shana Thomas. "<a href="https://repository.arizona.edu/handle/10150/193978" target="_blank">Music from the Soul of Woman: The influence of the African American Presbyterian and Methodist Traditions on the Classical Compositions of Florence Price and Dorothy Rudd Moore.</a>" DMA diss., University of Arizona, 2010.
-2. Peters, Penelope. "<a href="https://doi.org/10.7202/1014417ar" target="_blank">Deep Rivers: Selected Songs of Florence Price and Margaret Bonds.</a>" *Canadian university music review/Revue de musique des universités canadiennes* 16 (1995): 74&ndash;95.
+6. Peters, Penelope. "<a href="https://doi.org/10.7202/1014417ar" target="_blank">Deep Rivers: Selected Songs of Florence Price and Margaret Bonds.</a>" *Canadian university music review/Revue de musique des universités canadiennes* 16 (1995): 74&ndash;95.
+7. Rodriguez, James D. and Gwendolyn Alfred.
+"A Brief Overview of Selected Art Songs by Black Female Composers for Beginner, Intermediate, and Advanced Students." *Journal of Singing* 77 (2021): 605&ndash;17.
-3. Shadle, Douglas. "<a href="https://newmusicusa.org/nmbx/plus-ca-change-florence-b-price-in-the-blacklivesmatter-era/" target="_blank">Plus Ça Change: Florence B. Price in the #BlackLivesMatter Era.</a>" *NewMusicBox*.
+8. Shadle, Douglas. "<a href="https://newmusicusa.org/nmbx/plus-ca-change-florence-b-price-in-the-blacklivesmatter-era/" target="_blank">Plus Ça Change: Florence B. Price in the #BlackLivesMatter Era.</a>" *NewMusicBox*.
 Feb.
 20, 2019.
+9. Smith, Bethany Jo. "<a href="http://rave.ohiolink.edu/etdc/view?acc_num=ucin1186770755" target="_blank">'Song to the Dark Virgin': Race and Gender in Five Art Songs of Florence B. Price.</a>" MM thesis, University of Cincinnati, College-Conservatory of Music, 2007.
 {:.bibliography}

 -----